 An SMSF must be maintained to provide benefits for each member of the SMSF on or after at least one of the following:

 The member’s retirement

-The member reaching an age not less than prescribed in regulations
+The member reaching an age not less than prescribed in the superannuation regulations

 The member’s death, if the death occurred before they retired, and the benefits are provided to their dependants or legal personal representative or both